1705. Maximum Number of Eaten Apples

 Solution 1: Greedy + Priority Queue

-We can greedily choose the apple that is most likely to rot among the unrotten apples, so that we can eat as many apples as possible.
+We can greedily choose the apples that are closest to rotting among the unrotten apples, so that we can eat as many apples as possible.

-Therefore, we can use a priority queue (min heap) to store the rotting time of the apples and the corresponding number of apples.
-Each time we take out the apple with the smallest rotting time from the priority queue, then reduce its quantity by one.
-If the quantity of the apple is not zero after reduction, we put it back into the priority queue.
-If the apple has rotted, we pop it out from the priority queue.
+Therefore, we can use a priority queue (min-heap) to store the rotting time of the apples and the corresponding number of apples.
+Each time, we take out the apples with the smallest rotting time from the priority queue, then decrement their quantity by one.
+If the quantity is not zero after decrementing, we put them back into the priority queue.
+If the apples have already rotted, we remove them from the priority queue.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 |